 Marinated Potato-Tofu Salad

-With the addition of tofu, this becomes a flavorful main dish salad.
-Simple though this is, it’s always a hit with guests, and is a good potluck dish.
+With the addition of tofu, this potato salad can be a flavorful main dish during summer months.
+Simple though it is, it’s always a hit with guests, and is a good potluck dish.
+Photos by Evan Atlas.
 Adapted from The Vegetarian Family Cookbook.

 - 5 medium Yukon Gold or red-skinned potatoes